What is Tool Assessor?

 Tool Assessor Project development

-The current revision of Tool Assessor (January - March 2021) is kindly funded by Defra.
+The latest revision of Tool Assessor (January - March 2021) was kindly funded by Defra.
 A review of the initial 12 tools in 2015 was funded by the Joint Nature Conservation Committee - the project report can be downloaded from the JNCC website.
 NERC funded an Innovation Internship (Alison Smith of the Environmental Change Institute at the University of Oxford) to revise entries in Tool Assessor in 2017 and raise awareness of tools with potential users (grant reference NE/P01254X/1).

 The Ecosystems Knowledge Network has reviewed methods tools that it has been made aware of, aiming to provide impartial summary information about them.
 Always check that a tool is suitable for its purpose before deploying it, and ensure that it is used by people with adequate skills and training.
 The Ecosystems Knowledge Network cannot accept any responsibility for how tools are used, or the decisions they are used to inform.
 If you believe any of the information presented requires amendment, or you are aware of a tool that could be included, please get in touch on email@example.com.

 - I have developed a tool, can it be included?
 We’d be very pleased to consider it.
 Please get in touch!